gvwilson/thirdbit/src/fiction/still-book/index.md

 Kettle herself was short and round.
 "What will you have, dearie?" she asked.

 "Just some oil, please," Still said.
-"Only---I don't have any candy.
+"Only—I don't have any candy.
 Not with me."

 Kettle shook her head.
 "Sorry."
 She looked past Still to the gangly